 As well as being anti-inflammatory, beta-caryophyllene is thought to offer protection against oxidative stress.
 It increases the activity of a chemical called superoxide dismutase (SOD), an antioxidant the body produces naturally.

-Here are some of the conditions which beta-caryophyllene may help to prevent:
+Here are some of the conditions which research says beta-caryophyllene could help to prevent:

 - Heart disease